Big Picture – A Deep Dive Examination of W Resources PLC

 Results from the drilling campaign in 2017 provided very promising results with a thick intersection of over 55m of gold at 2.34g/t.
 These results provide a solid base to drive extension drilling with the potential for a materially larger resource.

 In Q2 2018, the Portuguese technical team commenced a 15 hole, 2,000m RC drilling programme with a view to materially increase the JORC resource.

-The overall results of the RC drilling campaign will form part of the update for the upgrade to the JORC compliant mineral resource estimate which will be updated once the evaluation work has been completed.
+The overall results of the RC drilling campaign will form part of the update for the upgrade to the JORC compliant mineral resource estimate.

 Michael Masterman - Chairman